KamilleModules/Ekom/doc/thoughts/about-checkout-process.md

 Then, the model info are retrieved from that slim model.
-Those model info can include things like the payment method preferences for the connected user for instance, or the details of the address, etc...
+Those model info can include things like the payment method preferences for the connected user for instance (which favorite credit card for instance), or the details of the address, etc...

 As we've said just above, the session contains the preferences or user choices.